lepisma/lepisma.github.io/_posts/2016-08-25-evidence-abuse.md

 See how the content itself is similar to the melatonin message, but the presentation is different.
 Obviously, this link will also get to its level of Whatsapp forward, but its all pro-science in the article.
 This one is trying hard to stand on the shoulders of giants.
-Evidences, references, articles, numbers, bio-photons? food value? bio-information from sun?
+Evidence, references, articles, numbers, bio-photons? food value? bio-information from sun?
 Microwave ban in Russia? dioxins?
 Most of the times, these get convincing because of the jargons, our fear to look beyond them and cherry picked exaggerations from